 Sentence for PC 273a Crimes

-The crime of child endangerment may be charged as a misdemeanor or as a felony.
-If found guilty of child endangerment as a misdemeanor the defendant could face up to one year in the county jail.
-If found guilty of child endangerment as a felony the defendant could face up to six years in prison.
+PC 273a(a): Child abuse, or willful child endangerment, that is likely to cause great bodily injury (GBI), may be charged as a misdemeanor or as a felony.
+If found guilty of misdemeanor PC 273a(a), the defendant could face up to one year in the county jail.
+If found guilty of felony PC 237a(a) the defendant could face up to six years in prison.

-Every willful child endangerment case is different and therefore every defense is different.
-However, common defenses to PC 273a(a) crimes include: insufficient evidence, mistake of fact, emergency defense of others, statute of limitations, coerced confessions, insanity, and more.
+Common defenses to PC 273a(a) crimes include: insufficient evidence, mistake of fact, emergency, statute of limitations, coerced confessions, illegal search and seizure, insanity, severe intoxication, self defense, and more.

 Criminal Defense Attorneys